-Once again this year we hosted one of the local heats of the national competition at Falinge Park High School.
+In 2020 we hosted one of the local heats of the national competition at Falinge Park High School.
 Our grateful thanks are due to the Head Teacher and staff for their kind support.
 Also thanks are due to President Ravi Sharma and the team of volunteers from Rochdale Rotary Club who helped to organise and run the event on the night.

 Regrettably, the Rochdale teams that reached the regional finals did not progress beyond this point.
 But because of Covid 19, the national competition also had to end at this stage.